New York City anti-vaccine mandate protesters storm mall food court: 'My body, my choice'

 "We shouldn't be carrying papers and showing papers because we live in America.
 We're the land of the free," a female demonstrator told Scootercaster in an interview.

-"I don't like experiments," the American flag waiver told Scootercaster.
+"I don't like experiments," an American flag waver told Scootercaster.
 "Whatever happened to ‘my body, my choice?’"

 BLACK LIVES MATTER LEADER CALLS BILL DE BLASIO'S VACCINE MANDATE ‘MODERN DAY FREEDOM PAPERS’

-New York City residents and visitors are required to show proof of vaccination for indoor dining, gyms, and shows.
+New York City residents and visitors are required to show proof of vaccination for indoor dining, gyms and shows.

 Democratic Mayor Bill de Blasio touted the city as the first in the nation to take this approach.
 The city launched the policy – dubbed the "Key to NYC" – on Aug.
 16 and began enforcing it on Sept.
 13.

-Scootercaster posted a follow-up video Sunday chastising the misreporting around her initial videos.
+Scootercaster posted a follow-up video Sunday chastising the reporting about her initial videos.
 She said the crowd did not break through security as some outlets had reported.

 She said the demonstrators were not asked to show vaccine cards, despite a sign at the entrance stating its requirement.

-John Matland, 36, who organized the demonstration and runs the Instagram page, "We the People are the News," told Fox News the aim of the protest was to show people that the vaccine mandate is not being enforced.
+John Matland, 36, who organized the demonstration and runs the Instagram page "We the People are the News," told Fox News the aim of the protest was to show people that the vaccine mandate is not being enforced.

 "There were multiple levels to what we were accomplishing," Matland said.
 "We were stimulating the economy of the mall, people were going to go shop afterward if they chose to.
-But specifically, the food court would be getting an influx of money and support.
-We would be proving that you can't enforce this and that there is no avenue with legal standing to do so and we were showing that if people walked in, sat down, they wouldn't really be stopped.
+But, specifically, the food court would be getting an influx of money and support.
+We would be proving that you can't enforce this and that there is no avenue with legal standing to do so.
+And we were showing that if people walked in, sat down, they wouldn't really be stopped.
 Which we weren't."

 CLICK HERE TO GET THE FOX NEWS APP